dogcane/ZeroBugdet/.github/github-copilot-instructions.md

 - Version APIs when breaking changes occur
 - Implement pagination for list endpoints

-### GraphQL API Design
+### API Design
-- Design schema with clear, intuitive field names
+- Design endpoints with clear, intuitive names
-- Use proper GraphQL scalar types (ID, String, Int, Boolean, DateTime)
+- Use proper RESTful conventions for HTTP methods
-- Implement input types for mutations with validation
+- Implement input validation for all requests
-- Use unions and interfaces for polymorphic data
+- Use DTOs for request and response payloads
-- Design subscriptions for real-time features
-- Implement proper error handling with extensions
+- Implement proper error handling and logging
-- Use cursor-based pagination for large datasets
+- Use pagination for large datasets
-- Consider query complexity analysis and depth limiting

 ## Performance Guidelines
 - Use async/await consistently